Best SQL Client for Mac in 2026

 What databases can I connect to from a Mac SQL client?

-Jam SQL Studio supports Microsoft SQL Server (including Azure SQL), PostgreSQL (including Amazon RDS), MySQL, MariaDB, and SQLite.
+Jam SQL Studio supports Microsoft SQL Server (including Azure SQL), PostgreSQL (including Amazon RDS), MySQL, MariaDB, Oracle, and SQLite.
 DBeaver supports additional databases through JDBC drivers.
-DataGrip supports most popular databases including Oracle, Cassandra, and MongoDB.
+DataGrip supports most popular databases including Cassandra and MongoDB.

 Download Jam SQL Studio for Mac